Overhead shot of a white plate containing grain-free Thanksgiving stuffing, green beans, mashed potatoes, and poultry

 3. Spread bread cubes in one layer on a large baking sheet.
 Drizzle evenly with the olive oil, and then bake in preheated oven for 15-20 minutes, or until the cubes are slightly browned and dried out (no need to make croutons here, just dry the bread out a bit).

-5. In a large bowl, combine the bread cubes, onion and celery, sage, salt, pepper, thyme, rosemary, and nutmeg.
+5. In a large bowl, combine the toasted bread cubes, vegetables, sage, salt, pepper, thyme, rosemary, and nutmeg.

 6. In a small bowl, whisk together the broth and eggs.
 Pour the egg mixture over the bread cube mixture and toss gently to combine.